-In addition to portable toilets, running water and trash and recycling containers, the campground has a shower house with flush toilets and a dump station for recreational vehicles with self-contained waste systems.
-Outside firewood isn’t allowed, but you can buy firewood for $5 a bundle at the campground office.
+All sites have electricity but none have sewage or water hookups.
+Each site has a gravel parking pad, fire ring and picnic table and is close to portable toilets, running water, and trash and recycling containers.
+There's a shower house with flush toilets and a dump station for recreational vehicles with self-contained waste systems.
+Outside firewood is not allowed, but you can buy firewood for $7 a bundle with cash or credit card at the campground office.

-DuPage resident $20 per site per night
+$20 per site per night

-Nonresident $30 per site per night
+$30 per site per night

-If a site's available, you can reserve it between 1 and 7 p.m. for use that night with cash or credit card at the campground office.
+If a site's available, you can reserve it at the campground office between 1 and 7 p.m. for use that night with cash or credit card.
+If you're camping and want to extend your stay and your site's available, just reserve it before noon on your original checkout date.

 Campground Rules & Regulations

-- Do not bring alcoholic beverages into the forest preserve or campground; they are strictly prohibited.
+You cannot bring alcoholic beverages into the forest preserve or campground; they are strictly prohibited.

-- Blackwell Forest Preserve is open from one hour after sunrise until one hour after sunset.
+The forest preserve is open from one hour after sunrise until one hour after sunset.
 Your group must remain in the campground when the forest preserve is closed.
 Guests are only allowed at your site when the forest preserve is open.

-- Do not trench around tents, attach clotheslines or lanterns to trees, or otherwise disrupt the natural environment.
+Do not trench around tents, attach clotheslines or lanterns to trees, or otherwise disrupt the natural environment.

-- Do not bring outside firewood or cut or collect live or dead wood.
-You can purchase firewood for $5 a bundle at the campground office.
+Do not bring outside firewood or cut or collect live or dead wood.
+You can purchase firewood for $7 a bundle at the campground office.

-- If you’re using stereos or similar equipment, only do so between 7 a.m. and 10 p.m. and only at volumes that do not disturb other campers.
+If you’re using stereos or similar equipment, only do so between 7 a.m. and 10 p.m. and only at volumes that do not disturb other campers.
 Use gasoline or diesel engines or generators only during these times as well.
 Keep all noise to a minimum after 10 p.m.

-- If you bring pets, stay with them at all times and do not tie them to any trees, plants, buildings or equipment.
+If you bring a pets, stay with them at all times and do not tie them to any trees, plants, buildings or equipment.
 Always keep them leashed and quiet, and pick up any pet waste.